-Planning Walt Disney World vacations require lots of decisions: Do you choose an off-property or on-site hotel?
+Planning a Walt Disney World vacation requires a lot of decisions: Do you choose an off-property or on-site hotel?
 Do you park hop ’til you drop or save cash on tickets?
-Do you really need Memory Maker?
+Do you really need upsells like Disney Genie+ or Memory Maker?
 And there are many more.
 One decision you have to make when traveling to Orlando with kids is whether you need a car seat for your Disney World trip.

-If you are driving your own car to Disney World with kids, the answer is probably obvious – yes!
-If you are flying, however, the answer to whether you need a car seat for Disney is not so clear.
+If you are driving your own car to Disney World with kids of car seat age, the answer is probably obvious – yes!
+If you are flying, however, the answer to whether you need a car seat for Disney World is not so clear.

-As with all decisions you have to make on a Disney vacation, the right answer to the question is that “it depends.”
-In my experience, whether you need a car seat for Walt Disney World depends on two major factors:
+As with many decisions you have to make on a Disney vacation, the right answer to the question is that “it depends.”
+In my experience, whether you need a car seat for Walt Disney World is influenced by three major factors:

 - What transportation are you are planning to use to get from the Orlando Airport to Disney World; and

 - What transportation do you realistically need once you are on-site at Disney and elsewhere in Orlando?